darkempire67/Data-Science/README.md

 # Data-Science
-A few models using Sklearn, Numpy, Pandas, Python.
-These models use data sets given by the instructor or from libraries .
+A few models using Sklearn, Numpy, Pandas, Python, (KNN, Decision Tree, Logistic Regression ,Random Forest) These models use data sets given by the instructor or from libraries .
 CS 4661. @CalStateLA.

--> Hw files are assignments from my class at @CalStateLA.
+-> HW PDF files are the assignments from my class at @CalStateLA.
-(KNN, Decision Tree, Logistic Regression ,Random Forest)
-predictions: ( subject to heart disease ,malignant cancer ,digit recognition)